-Stress is stated as when any material is under load application; a resistance is developed per unit area.
+Stress is when any material is under load application; a resistance is developed per unit area.
 This is termed stress.
 We know that stress is classified by its application to nature.
 The types of stress are caused by deformation in a material; that deformation is termed a strain of the material.
+Both stress and strain as interrelated.
 The different types of stress are-

-- Direct stress - Tensile stress and Compressive stress
+- Direct stress - Tensile and Compressive stress

 - Shearing stress

 - Bending Stress

 When any object is directly applied under the load, its molecules resist that force by rearrangement.
 This rearrangement is developed in two forms: tensile or pulling or compressive or pushing.
 This is what we can say as tensile stress or compressive stress.